wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

-Very recently, [AlphaFold 3](https://www.nature.com/articles/s41586-024-07487-w) has been introduced, which promises to predict interactions between proteins and other proteins, DNA, small molecules etc. computationally (like AlphEvenaFold 2 predicts protein structure).
+Very recently, [AlphaFold 3](https://www.nature.com/articles/s41586-024-07487-w) has been introduced, which promises to predict interactions between proteins and other proteins, DNA, small molecules etc. computationally (like AlphaFold 2 predicts protein structure).
 However, it still has to be seen whether this tool is reliable enough in practice; the fact that it is not fully available to the public does not make that very easy.